akeley98/myricube/README.md

 `f9`/`f10` to change the render distance (be careful not to run out of memory), and `f`,`b` to toggle fog/fog color.

-`f3`/`f4` to change the maximum resolution.
+`f3`/`f4` to change the maximum resolution (not implemented in current branch).
 NOTE: Pressing `f4` a few times can work-around weird z-fighting artifacts (sometimes happens on Windows).

 ## Playing with Myricube